Greggs Vegan Sausage Roll Recipe (Copycat)

 How to make it allergy-friendly?

 This Greggs vegan sausage roll recipe is free from dairy, egg, and nuts.
 But it’s not gluten-free.
-If you want a gluten-free version of this recipe, simply buy a ready-rolled vegan gluten-free pasty.
+If you want a gluten-free version of this recipe, buy a ready-rolled vegan gluten-free pasty.

-Leftover Greggs Vegan Sausage Rolls
+Leftover Greggs Vegan Sausage Rolls?

 If you do have leftovers that you don’t think will get eaten within a few days, you can wrap them to store in the freezer.
-You can eat them when they are thawed but warm them up first.
+You can eat them when they are thawed, but warm them up first.

 You can use the following ways for reheating: